ethaaalpha/multilayer-perceptron/README.md

 > You might wonder why do we use the transpose of the matrix?
 Have a look at this expression:
 >
 > $`\frac{\partial{L}}{\partial{W}}=\begin{bmatrix} \frac{\partial{L}}{\partial{w_1}} \\ \vdots \\ \frac{\partial{L}}{\partial{w_n}}\end{bmatrix}`$

+> [!TIP]
+> $A \odot B$ mean product term to term [ ](https://en.wikipedia.org/wiki/Hadamard_product_(matrices)) and $A \cdot B$ or $AB$ mean matrix product

+## Multilayer perceptron
+Once you conceptualize your single perceptron (neuron), you have multiples of them.
+Indeed having multiples neurons can be helpful to solve non-linear problems.
+Our objective will be to construct layers of neurons that will pass informations to the next layer until they reach the last layer and have the output.
+This phase will be defined by the **forward progagation**, representing data going from left to right.
+Then we will need our model to learn, so depending on the output of our last layer.
+We will adapt each layer of our model to make it better.
+Well, the data will now pass from the right to left.
+This is called the **backward propagation**.
+We already have computed the **learning process** of a neuron using the *gradient descent* is this [project](#log-loss-function).

+### Concept
+Instead of treating each neuron calculation independently we can as we made before vectorize them.
+It will give us vectors of layers that will perfom all the calculation for a layer.
+Layer 0 and Layer n will be a little bit different since they are the extremis of our model.
+But for the layers between them we have the same logical.

+This is a less trivial representation of the perceptron.
+$
+\begin{bmatrix}
+x_0 \leftarrow w_0 + b\\
+x_1 \leftarrow w_2 + b\\
+x_2 \leftarrow w_3 + b\\
+\end{bmatrix} \leftarrow \sum\rightarrow{A}
+$

+If you vectorize it then we have